 Next, evaluate if the proposed disclosure falls into one of the categories set out in s.
 20(4).
 If it does, the disclosure is not an unreasonable invasion of a third party's personal privacy - s.
-20 does not apply and your s.
-20 analysis is complete.
+20 does not apply.